 Perhaps you have chosen to get married outdoors, on a boat, or at another location, instead.
-In those circumstances, you will need to make arrangements to have sound piped in.
-You should see about setting up a sound system on which to play your favorite pre-recorded songs on your favorite CDs.
+In those circumstances, you will need to make arrangements to have sound piped in and/or microphones and speakers.
+You should see about setting up a sound system on which to play your favorite mP3 tracks.

-Alternatively, you may hire musicians to play during the processional and recessional, if you desire.
-Soloists and/or a duet may sing selections during breaks in the ceremony, as you wish.
+You may wish to hire musicians to play during the processional and recessional.
+Soloists and/or a duet may sing selections during breaks in the ceremony.
 Generally, there is considerably more flexibility with respect to the timing of music and musical selections if you get married outside a house of worship.

 There are many albums arranged specially for weddings, with songs by Bach, Pachelbel, Vivaldi, Handel, Clarke, and other classical composers with which you will be familiar.
 Of course, you can liven things up a bit and select music that has a special meaning for you and your partner (romantic, religious, classical - or not!)